lichenma/Javalon/README.md

-# TicTalk
+# Javalon

-An expansion of the TicTacToe SpringBoot AngularJS Web Service created to help me learn about building Web Applications.
-I plan on integrating a chat room and websockets into this application and developing other neat features.
+An expansion of the TicTalk SpringBoot AngularJS Web Service created to help me learn about building Web Applications.
+I plan on integrating a chat room and websockets into this application as well and covering all of the game logic of the classic board game "The Resistance: Avalon".

 ## Getting Started